The best independent guide to Tavira

 The main beach of Tavira is the Praia de Tavira, which is at the eastern edge of the Ilha de Tavira, while further westwards are the peaceful beaches of Praia do Barril and the Praia da Terra Estreita.
 These beaches are calm and safe and are suitable for children.

 Related articles: Tavira beach guide - Praia do Barril

-Tavira is more than just a simple beach holiday destination; there is a varied selection of sights and activities within the eastern Algarve region to fill a 1-week holiday.
-An extended holiday could include the many interesting day trips to the surrounding region, while for the more adventurous, bikes could be hired for cycling along the coastal cycle path or a round of golf could be played at one of Southern Portugal’s wonderful golf courses.
+Tavira is more than just a simple beach holiday destination; there is a varied selection of sights and activities within the region to fill a 1-week holiday.
+Ideas for a week’s holiday could include:

 Related articles: Faro airport to Tavira